Chapter 12 Bankruptcy

 Basics of Chapter 12

-Filing for Chapter 12 bankruptcy requires farmers and fishermen to create a plan to repay debt.
-This is proposed to the courts and then you must carry out the plan.
-It will repay all or some of the debts over the next three to five years.
+Filing for Chapter 12 bankruptcy, sometimes called farm bankruptcy, requires farmers and fishermen to create a plan to repay debt.
+If the courts approve, you must carry out the plan.
+It will repay all or some of the debts over three to five years.

 Choosing to seek debt relief under Chapter 12 is always voluntary.
-Your creditors can't force you to file for it.
-Only the business owner who has the debts in their name can file a petition under Chapter 12.
+Your creditors can't force you to file.
+Only the business owner with the debts in their name can file a petition under Chapter 12.

 Chapter 12 Compared to Chapter 11 and Chapter 13